Home Network Monitoring (A Complete Guide)

 Imagine living a day without the internet.
 Cant even imagine, right?
 Nowadays, the internet has become an essential part of our lives.
-People are using internet to automate homes.
+People are using the internet to automate homes.
 Almost everything we do needs an active internet connection.
-Right from education to job, everything is computer based and hence needs the internet.
+From education to jobs, everything is computer-based and hence needs the internet.
 But just having the internet doesnt suffice.
 The speed of the internet also matters.
 A slow internet connection is of no use.
-Many times, we face a slow internet even if we have Wifi in our house.
-Ever thought why this happens?
-Ever heard about home network monitoring.
+We often face slow internet even if we have Wifi in our house.
+Ever thought about why this happens?
+Ever heard about home network monitoring?

-There are many reasons for a slow internet, one of them being excess devices connected to Wi-fi.
+There are many reasons for a slow internet, one being excess devices connected to Wi-fi.
 This hampers the speed and performance of the Wi-fi.
-Therefore, studying and monitoring the performance of our home networks is very essential.
-The need of having bigger and better home networks is also increasing day-by-day.
-A bigger network means a bigger chance of some failure of the components in the network.
+Therefore, studying and monitoring the performance of our home networks is essential.
+The need to have bigger and better home networks is also increasing daily.
+A more extensive network means a bigger chance of some failure of the components in the network.
 Hence, network monitoring becomes more crucial.
-In this article, we have jotted down everything you require to know about home network monitoring and how to perform it all by yourself.
+In this article, we have jotted down everything you need to know about home network monitoring and how to perform it yourself.
 So, without further ado, let’s get started!

 See also: 10.1.1.1 Admin Login, Password And IP [Complete Guide]